 Special rates (not included here) apply to the purchase of a new lease.

-Residential properties to which ATED applies the rate of SDLT is 15% on the whole value.
+For residential properties to which ATED applies the rate of SDLT is 15% on the whole value.

 INHERITANCE TAX (IHT)